TorchAblaze/my-portfolio/README.md

 Open via Bash/GitBash:

-1. Clone this repository onto your computer by clicking the 'code' button and copying ``
+1. Clone this repository onto your computer by clicking the 'code' button and copying `https://github.com/TorchAblaze/my-portfolio.git`
 2. Navigate into the `portfolio-webpage` directory and open in Visual Studio Code or your preferred text editor
 3. Open index.html in your web browser

-#### To see my live website go to !
+#### To see my [live website](TorchAblaze.github.io/my-portfolio) go to TorchAblaze.github.io/my-portfolio!

 ## Known Bugs